Ryan Smith

 Prior to joining the Perry Bands in 2010, Mr. Smith taught at Lakota West High School for two years.
 His duties there included directing 3 Freshmen Concert Bands, assisting with the Concert Band, Red and White Symphonic Bands, the Lakota West Symphonic Winds, and the 275 member Lakota West Marching Firebirds.
 At Lakota, his groups consistently earned Superior ratings at all OMEA Adjudicated events.
 In addition, Ryan served as director of bands at Huron High School for 6 years.

-Ryan holds membership in the Ohio Music Education Association, currently serving as an adjudicator.
+Ryan holds membership in the Ohio Music Education Association, currently serving as an adjudicator for Solo and Ensemble, Band, Marching Band and as OMEA Band Affairs Chair.
 Mr. Smith remains active as a saxophonist, having performed with the Akron Symphony Orchestra, Canton Symphony Orchestra, Cleveland Jazz Orchestra, Blossom Festival Band, Ray Charles, Clark Terry, Mary Wilson & The Supremes, Maria Schneider, 10,000 Maniacs, & Aretha Franklin.

 Karen Martin